jonnew/Oat/README.md

              ─────────────────────────               ──> record
 ```

-Each component of Oat is a subcommand defined by a general input/output type signature.
-Below, the signature, usage information, examples, and configuration options are provided for each component.
+Each component of Oat is a subcommand defined by its type signature.
+Below, the
+type signature, usage information, examples, and configuration options are provided
+for each component.

 TODO: Note the general structure to specify a particular algorithm and parameter set.
 ```